mooreryan/divnet-rs/docs/input_output_files.md

 ```

 Again, not all that nice for human consumption, but it will be nice and easy to
-parse in R.  Check out the helper scripts for that!
+parse in R.  Check out the scripts in the `lee_data` folder for an example of this!